Brijwel/android_datastore/README.md

-# sample project with usage of Android Datastore
+# Sample project with usage of Android Datastore